USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch02_overview.md

 #### Installing from git-based tarballs (CMAQ version 5.0.2 and later)

 Users need not install git to install CMAQ.
-Tarballs of all source code and scripts are available from the CMAS Center.
-The files contained in these tarballs do not have any source-code-management artifacts.
+Zip archives of the source code and scripts are available from Git Hub.
+Click the "Clone or download" botton on the [U.S. EPA GitHub repository](https://github.com/USEPA/CMAQ) and select "Download ZIP" to get a zip file of the full CMAQ repository, including scripts and source code.
+Unzip this file on the Linux file system directory where you would like to install CMAQ.

 #### Installing from CVS-based tarballs (CMAQ version 5.0.1 and earlier)